pipoe2h/calmworkshop/calm_projects/calm_projects.rst

 - **Description** - Calm-*initials*

 Under **Users, Groups, and Roles**, click **+ User**.

+.. note:: If workshop is being run on a local Nutanix cluster the user names used may be different than listed below.

 Fill out the following fields and click **Save**: